Internship Program in Clinical Psychology

 The Psychology Internship Program is one of two APA-approved training programs within the Department of Clinical and Health Psychology.
 In addition to the internship program, the Department also has a doctoral training program in clinical psychology.
 The Department receives funding from the State of Florida to support its educational mission, and it has enjoyed a long history of strong institutional support for the missions of doctoral education and internship training in clinical psychology.
 Indeed, the Psychology Internship Program, which has been accredited by APA continuously since 1963, represents an integral part of the mission of the Department, the College, and the Health Science Center.
 The Internship Program has received strong support at each of these levels for its training mission.
 This support has manifested itself in the substantial commitments of faculty time, space allocation, and administrative and financial resources provided by the Department, the College, and the Health Science Center.

 The administrative structure of the Psychology Internship Program is unique among those situated in academic health science centers.
 Our program resides in an independent Department of Clinical and Health Psychology rather than in a Department of Psychiatry, the more common location of psychology internship programs in academic health sciences centers.
-The Chairman of the Department of Clinical and Health Psychology is William W. Latimer, PhD., M.P.H.
+The Chairman of the Department of Clinical and Health Psychology is Glenn E. Smith, Ph.D., ABPP-cn.

 The Psychology Internship Program requires one year of full-time training.
 The Internship Program begins on July 1st and ends on June 30th of the following year.
 We do not have part-time interns.

 To be considered for admission, candidates must be graduate students in good standing in an APA-approved program in clinical or counseling psychology.
 They must have completed their masters’ degree or equivalent as well as their qualifying doctoral examination or equivalent.
-Candidates must be certified as ready for internship training by the Director of Training of their doctoral programs.
-Applications must be submitted by November 1st and must include a curriculum vitae, the APPIC internship application- Parts 1 and 2, three letters of recommendation, graduate transcripts and a clinical work sample.
+In addition, applicants are required to have proposed their dissertation to be considered for internship at UF.
+Candidates must be certified as ready for internship training by the Director of Clinical Training of their doctoral programs.
+Applications must be submitted by November 1st and must include completed APPI application and a clinical work sample.

 We seek to prepare the intern through supervised clinical training and didactics to function as an entry-level professional psychologist, to practice competently in applied areas of psychological assessment, consultation, and intervention, and to develop attitudes for ongoing professional development within a context of an evolving body of scientific and clinical knowledge, with an understanding and appreciation of ethical, legal, and human diversity considerations in the practice of clinical psychology.
 The internship program consists of supervised clinical training experiences that are sequential, cumulative, and graded in complexity.
 We take a “developmental perspective” on the accumulation of knowledge and skills during this critical training period when the intern makes the transition from the role of student to that of colleague.
 Each clinical supervisor is expected to contribute to the intern’s progression from relative dependence to increased autonomy and responsibility in the provision of clinical services.